Food that is bad for dogs.

 - Garlic and Onions: All varieties are toxic to dogs.
 These actually break down the red blood cells.
 Creates blood in the urine.
 Not good!
 So, one should take extra caution at what is fed to the dog at the barbecue!
 Mustard is also bad.

-- Artificial Sweeteners: A majority of these contain Xilitol.
+- Artificial Sweeteners: A majority of these contain Xylitol.
 This product will cause excessive insulin release and cause the liver to break down.

-- Nuts: I was surprised with this one.
+- Nuts: I was surprised by this one.
 Nuts are usually a good source of protein.
 They are high in fat though.
-So high it will build up and turn in to toxic waste for a dog.
+So high it will build up and turn into toxic waste for a dog.
 Macadamia nuts are especially bad.
 They can cause paralysis in dogs.